Spark Your Marketing Efforts with Word of Mouth

 - Host a special educational event for clients, employees, and your community.

-- DKI Member Quality First Builders, LLC in Florida hosts an annual live burn, where they invite their community to come watch a house go up in flames.
-The community gets involved, QFB gets sponsors, and it’s not only educational, but great PR for QFB.
+- A few DKI members host annual live burns, where they invite their community to come watch a house go up in flames.
+The community gets involved, DKI gets sponsors, and it’s not only educational, but great PR for DKI.

 - Other DKI members have flood houses, where they do demos to train team members as well as educate clients and the community on what happens when a house is flooded.